Veterinarian

 I am in the process of starting over career-wise at the age of 27.
 I am interested in pursuing my life-long goal of becoming a veterinarian.
 I have a BS in business and would like any recommendations on how to get started in this process.

-Asked by Jacqueline Michelle Moore over 8 years ago
+Asked by Jacqueline Michelle Moore about 9 years ago

 Start off by looking at some veterinary schools to which you would consider applying and see what their admission requirements are.
 If you have a business degree there is a strong possibility that you will have to go back to school to take various biology and chemistry classes that your previous major wouldn't have required.
 Each school is slightly different, so you'll have to check out several.
 Many also require some experience working in a veterinary clinic, so you'll have to seek out that kind of work.
 You may also find out that you really don't like the kind of work that a vet does when you spend a long time behind the scenes at a clinic.
 Lastly, look at your financial situation as vets have the highest debt-to-income ratio of any medical professional, and the debt load when starting as a vet is very burdensome.